BIRTH ANNOUNCEMENTS - The Daily Iberian

 IBERIA MEDICAL CENTER

-Patrick James Freyou, son of Kristyn and Kaleb Michael Freyou, born June 6, 2025; weight 8 pounds 5 ounces.
-Mrs. Freyou is the former Kristyn Dressel.
+Ro’moni Royalty Harris, daughter of Hannah Kimberly Charles and Romero James Harris Jr., born June 14, 2025; weight 5 pounds 14 ounces.

-Ka’Zaiah Renee Johnlouis, daughter of Kendiess Renee Moss and Kaylon Lee Johnlouis, born June 12, 2025; weight 6 pounds 8 ounces.
+Jayceon J’amir Kyrie LaSalle, son of Jermaysha Michelle LaSalle and Markel Charles Callahan, born June 20, 2025; weight 8 pounds 8 ounces.

-Kimora Amari Sophus, daughter of Tamera Kimora Sophus, born June 13, 2025; weight 4 pounds 4 ounces.

-Aryella Anna Lee Romero, daughter of Kaylee Romero Darcey, born June 13, 2025; weight 4 pounds 11 ounces.
+Titus Truth Romero, son of A’kaija Ajane Kinard and Todd Micheal Romero Jr., born June 21, 2025; weight 5 pounds 14 ounces.